kri-sh27/2048/README.md

-# Getting Started with 2048
+# Getting Started with 2048 | CI/CD Pipeline Automation

 This game (2048) was built using **React** and **TypeScript**.
 The unique part of this example is animations.
 The animations in React aren't that straightforward, so I hope you can learn something new from it.